 For the purpose of calculations, a day is measured as 86,400 seconds.
 Any amount of time greater than this, including fractional seconds and/or leap seconds, represents an additional day.
+For purposes of calculating time periods in this document, increments are rounded down subject to the imposed maximum requirements listed in section 1.1 as applicable.

 DigiCert may voluntarily retire its CA Private Keys before the periods listed above to accommodate key changeover processes.
-DigiCert does not issue Subscriber Certificates with an expiration date that exceeds the Issuer CA's public key term stated in the table above or that exceeds the routine re-key identification requirements specified in Section 3.1.1.
+DigiCert does not issue Subscriber Certificates with an expiration date that exceeds the Issuer CA's public key term stated in the table above or that exceeds the routine re-key identification requirements specified in section 3.1.1.